f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Superuser Role
 ===============

 F5OS-A 1.8.0 adds a new role called **superuser**.
 The new **superuser** role available at the F5OS-A system level provides **sudo** privileges and bash access to the system (if enabled).
 This role is intended for environments where appliance mode (prevent bash level access) is disabled.
 Some customers prefer to manage BIG-IP from the bash shell and leverage tmsh commands to pipe into various Unix utilities to parse output.
-A similar feature has been added to F5OS 1.8.0 where F5OS commmands can now be exucuted from the bash shell via the new f5sh utility.
+A similar feature has been added to F5OS 1.8.0 where F5OS commmands can now be executed from the bash shell via the new f5sh utility.
 This new role provides a way for a user with "sudo" privileges to be able to be remotely authenticated into the F5OS bash shell, but also provides an audit trail of the users interactions with the bash shell and F5OS layers.

 RBAC on F5OS has been implemented in a way where **Roles** provide slices of privileges that can be composed with each other.
 There are **Primary Roles** and **Secondary Roles** which can be combined together to give a particular user multiple privileges.

+Users must be assigned to a single primary group/role, and can become members of further supplementary groups/roles by adding them to the users list for that group/role.
-Each user is assigined one Primary Role (Mandatory) and one or more Secondary Roles (Optional).
-The **superuser** role is intended to be assgined as a secondary role, although it could be assinged as a primary role, but it would restrict access to services like the webUI.
+The roles can be combined together to give a particular user multiple privileges.
+The **superuser** role is intended to be assgined as a supplementary role in addtion to anothe rrole like **admin**, although it could be assinged as a primary role, but it would restrict access to services like the webUI.

-As an example, assigning a Primary Role of **admin** and a Secondary Role of **superuser** will give the user access to the webUI via the admin privileges, and if the **system aaa authentication config superuser-bash-access true** command is set (to true) the default CLI login for this user will be the bash shell.
+As an example, assigning a Primary Role of **admin** to a user and then adding that same user to the  **superuser** role will give the user access to the webUI via the admin privileges, and if the **system aaa authentication config superuser-bash-access true** command is set (to true) the default CLI login for this user will be the bash shell.
 The superuser role does not grant webUI access or Confd CLI access on its own.

 Superuser Role via CLI using Named Groups on LDAP